dvberkel/grunt-peg/README.md

-In this example a [PEG][] grammar as described in the file `grammar/example.peg` is used to generate parser `grammar/example.js`, the export variable being defined via a function and will result in `example`.
+In this example a [PEG][] grammar as described in the file `grammar/example.peg` is used to generate parser `grammar/example.js`, in the global variable that is returned from the function.
+In this case it will be `example`.

 ```js
 grunt.initConfig({